 The Wicker Breakdown:

-- Finally, my attention was pulled back to the present as they cut back to Garrett Morris who just looked terrified and couldn't speak a word.
-Nothing else was said and they just moved on with the show.
-It was such a jarring return to reality that it had me laughing the hardest of any sketch I've seen up to this point.
+Finally, my attention was pulled back to the present as they cut back to Garrett Morris who just looked terrified and couldn't speak a word.
+Nothing else was said, and they just moved on with the show.
+It was such a jarring return to the reality that it had me laughing the hardest of any sketch I've seen up to this point.

 The band The Band then performed Georgia On My Mind.